processone/fast_xml/README.md

 ## XML Stream parsing example

 You can also parse continuous stream.
+Our design allows decoupling very easily the process receiving the raw XML to parse from the process receiving the parsed content.

+The workflow is as follow:

+    state = new(CallbackPID); parse(state, data); parse(state, moredata); ...

+and the parsed XML fragments (stanzas) are send to CallbackPID.

+With that approach you can be very flexible on how you architect your own application.

 Here is an example XML stream parsing:

 ```
 $ erl -pa ebin